sashaweiss/itree/README.md

 ```

 ## Usage
 Running `itree` will start an interactive CLI.
-Use `itree -h` to see a full list of configurations and UI options!
+Use `itree --help` to see a full list of configurations and UI options!

 * Use the arrow keys to move around, as makes sense visually: `Up` and `Down` move between files in the same directory level, while `Left` and `Right` move one level higher and lower in the directory tree, respectively.
   * `itree` also supports Vim keybindings - `h`, `j`, `k`, and `l` can be used instead of the arrow keys.